mrolli/vagrant-basebox/README.md

 ABANDONED REPOSITORY!

-While the need and the goal are still the same for mee, I'm now using [Packer](http://packer.io) too.
-Nevertheless this repo will still be available for a while
+While the need and the goal are still the same for me, I'm now using [Packer](http://packer.io) too.
+Nevertheless this repo will still be available for a while.

+And finally, Kudos to jedi4ever for veewee, which was a great companion up until now.

 ---